v39a/Link2Ro/README.md

 # Link2Ro

+## Where's the Discord server link to the Link2Ro Discord support server?
+> You can get the link by running the `/support` command or by clicking this [link](https://discord.gg/uZh9c59XVS).

 ## How do I invite Link2Ro?
 > You can invite Link2Ro to your own guild by using this [link](https://discord.com/oauth2/authorize?client_id=1245056156184088596).